mipselqq/zero2prod/notes/docker.md

 Both ENTRYPOINT and CMD can be used to define a `command` to run when running a container, but the former can be extended, and the latter can be overrided when specifying docker run command arguments.

+Docker builds are immutable, no data can be deleted after some layer was created.
+Deletion will only create a thin layer with "whiteout files", and the image will pretend they don't exist.

+Why impose such a stupid limitation?
+Well, caching is not really possible without immutability.
+TODO: dig deeper.

+Btw, this is like git, which is also immutable!

+Also, there's an option "docker build --squash" that squashes layers into a clean one, bug again, you lose caching.